mfichman/winbrew/README.md

 where most developers have settled on Autotools (`./configure`, `make install`) Windows developers use many build systems: CMake, Boost jam, SCons, plain ol' msbuild, NMake, etc. This plethora of build systems makes finding/building dependencies for a particular Visual Studio runtime version a real pain.

-Other package managers for Windows distribute software that's packaged via `msiexec` (or similar).
+Other Windows package managers distribute software that's packaged for `msiexec` (or similar).
 These package managers aren't designed for developers, and don't really follow the "Homebrew spirit":

 * Don't duplicate what the system gives
 * Use the default system compilers